Leading Teams to Peak Performance

 1. Unite and Engage the Team

 Leading teams that achieve peak performance have a common purpose, vision and goals so people can derive meaning, motivation and fulfilment from their work.
 Especially a shared sense of higher purpose and values create an incredible amount of engagement.
-Southwest Airlines has one of highest levels of engagement and has had 40 years of profitable growth.
-Southwest’s purpose is „to connect people to what is important in their lives“.
+Southwest Airlines has one of the highest levels of engagement and has had 40 years of profitable growth.
+Southwest’s purpose is “to connect people to what is important in their lives“.

 If the organisation already has stated values and a purpose, use them to unite and engage the team.
 Ensure that everyone in the team knows what this means in your team and how the team and each individual contributes to the bigger purpose.
-Demonstrate your commitment to them by living in accordance to those values and making decisions that are aligned with those values consistently.
+Demonstrate your commitment to them by living in accordance with those values and making decisions that are aligned with those values consistently.

 If a company or your team does not have an articulated purpose, then now is a perfect time to start the process of finding it.
 We are moving into the purpose economy and any company not engaging with a bigger purpose will surely get left behind.